fsjavier/trip-split/README.md

 * `datetime` was used to make sure users enter valid dates.
 * `time` was used to delay certain actions, as a way to give users a bit more time to better understand what happens.
 * `pandas` was used to create dataframes with the data in the spreadsheet.
 It makes easier to summarize data and do arithmetic operation.
 * `colorama` was used to give users visual feedback using colors.
+* `pyfiglet` was used to create the ASCII Art for the welcome message.

 ### Other framewoks and tools
 * `CodeAnywhere` was the IDE used to develop the application.